aircampro/drone-and-robot-finder/README.md

-The model is RF-DETR (Small) MS Coco format v3 is the smaller first set - works quite nice v7 is later with more image it finds more types of drone esp. military but needs a lower threshold to see objects
+The model is RF-DETR (Small) MS Coco format v3 is the smaller first set - works quite nice v7 is later with more image it finds more types of drone esp. military but needs a lower threshold to see objects a dataset has been made on teachable machine to test url is https://teachablemachine.withgoogle.com/models/uqfAqCcJZ/